MicrosoftDocs/windows-dev-docs/landing/arm-docs/arm64ec-build.md

 Once you have installed the prerequisites and tools, you can target Arm64EC in your MSBuild and CMake projects.

+# Really helpful if you provide an outline of what you are going to accomplish in this Getting Started so the reader has some idea of what to do and the
+# end result.

 ## MSBuild Projects

-1. With the tools and SDK installed, create a new C++ project or open an existing one.
+1. ~~With the tools and SDK installed, c~~Create a new C++ project.~~or open an existing one.~~

-    > [!NOTE]
+# Best to start with a new project to improve the chances of success.
+If you have the user open an existing project,
+# the existing project might not compile due to errors that have nothing to do with the Arm 64 tools.
+Or the user
+# might find a bug.
+Start with the simplest configuration.
+# When I started Create a new project, I had the following choices:
+# - Empty project
+# - Concole App
+# - CMake Project
+# - Windows Desktop Wizard
+# - Windows Desktop Application
+# - Blank Solution
+# Which one should I choose?
+Provide specific step-by-step insturctions.
+    ~~> [!NOTE]~~
-    > If your project is using a pre-Windows 11 SDK or a version of MSVC older than VS 17.3, you'll need to retarget the solution to use the latest version of each.
+    ~~> If your project is using a pre-Windows 11 SDK or a version of MSVC older than VS 17.3, you'll need to retarget the solution to use the latest version of each.~~

 2. To add the Arm64EC platform:
     - In the **Build** menu, select **Configuration Manager**.